Special Needs Programs and Classes for All New York City Kids

 YAI Link – Various Locations

 Primarily serving Manhattan residents (various locations)

 The YAI Network provides various recreational services, after-school and weekend programs for children of varying disabilities.
-Specifically, word has it that The YAI Autism Center is now putting together an after-school arts programs for kids with ASD, including ballet and movement classes.
-Call YAI LINK at 1-866-2-YAI-LINK for more information.
+The YAI Autism Center offers a variety of play and support groups for children with autism and their families.
+Call YAI LINK at 212-273-6182 for more information.

 Friendship Circle – Chelsea